jrenaud90/TidalPy/Documentation/Tides_x/multilayer_3d_heating.md

 #### Displacements: `calc_3d_displacements`

 The same machinery gives the instantaneous tidal displacements.
-For each active mode the traction functions y1 (radial) and y3 (tangential) of the mode's radial solution set the complex displacement amplitude at a point, `u = (y1 U, y3 dU/dtheta, y3 dU/dphi / sin theta)` (TB05 Eq.
-9), which is evolved in time as `Re[u e^{i omega t}]` and summed over the modes (the phasor convention of the instantaneous heating).
+For each coherent wave the traction functions y1 (radial) and y3 (tangential) of the wave's radial solution set the complex displacement amplitude at a point, `u = (y1 U, y3 dU/dtheta, y3 dU/dphi / sin theta)` (TB05 Eq.
+9), which is evolved in time as `Re[u e^{i |omega| t}]` and summed over the waves (the phasor convention of the instantaneous heating).
 The world method returns the three components on the full `(radius, colatitude, longitude, time)` grid in metres:

 ```python
 out = world.calc_3d_displacements(